dorukayhan/gestalt-grimoire/README.md

 - **Infixes** can be anywhere in the message
     - Also case-sensitive
 - **Regexes** are regular expressions (duh) that must match the message
-    - [JavaScript regex rules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions) apply (Copy of duh)
+    - [JS regex rules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions) apply (Copy of duh)
     - `s` and `u` flags apply by default

 (Regexes alone would be enough, of course, but then there wouldn't be a way to generate a readable command list.)